As summer winds to a close, the weather starts to cool off and the gardener’s thoughts shift toward other things.

 As you watch them grow and mature, you’ll notice their true leaves coming on – small at first, then getting bigger over the weeks to come.

-You will begin to notice root growth at the very base of the leaf stalks, right above the dirt, about 3-4 weeks after seeding.
+You will begin to notice root growth at the very base of the leaf stalks, right above the dirt, about three to four weeks after seeding.

 Be patient – especially with golden varieties.
 It takes some time before you will finally see a tiny nub forming at the base of the plant.
 But with patience, this will eventually become a delicious beetroot!